connexcs/docs/docs/setup/config/sip-profile.md

     2.3 **Flags**: This field allows you to select one or multiple features that the user can access.![sip3](/setup/img/sip3.jpg)

      2.4 **Barge Group**: This field allows you add a group to the user.
-It allows the user to `listen` to the conversation of the specified group using Barge in (Connexml)[Barge Groups](https://docs.connexcs.com/class5/connexml/#dial).
+It allows the user to `listen` to the conversation of the specified group using Barge in [ConneXML-Barge Groups](https://docs.connexcs.com/class5/connexml/#dial).

      !!!
 Note
          The values entered should be plain text, **^[a-z_0-9]+$ only**.